CenterForOpenScience/sharepa/README.md

 my_search.aggs.bucket(
-    'sources',  # Every aggregation needs a name 'terms',  # There are many kinds of aggregations, terms is a pretty useful one though field='_type',  # We store the source of a document in its type, so this will aggregate by source size=0,  # These are just to make sure we get numbers for all the sources, to make it easier to combine graphs min_doc_count=0
+    'sources',  # Every aggregation needs a name 'terms',  # There are many kinds of aggregations, terms is a pretty useful one though field='sources',  # We store the source of a document in the sources field size=0,  # These are just to make sure we get numbers for all the sources, to make it easier to combine graphs min_doc_count=0
 )